top of page

 it is how do we build one…

-This is the core behind - WQC - an attempt at realizing this architecture for general processing.
+This is the core behind - QCWG - an attempt at realizing an architecture for general processing that is mobile, robust and scalable.

 06/21 - First quantum elements were synthesized and proven to work.
 Characterization, modification, etc. underway.
 The SQUIRL was born.